-Pay for Performance A substantial portion of compensation for our Named Executive Officers is performance-based and aligned with creation of shareholder value through an annual incentive cash bonus and long- term equity grants that are only awarded if pre-approved performance goals are achieved.
+, Pay for Performance A substantial portion of compensation for our Named Executive Officers is performance-based and aligned with creation of shareholder value through an annual incentive cash bonus and long-term equity grants that are only awarded if pre-approved performance goals are achieved.
+Compensation Recovery Policy We recover compensation from executive officers if certain financial restatements occur.
 No pension or other special benefits We do not provide pensions or supplemental executive retirement, health or insurance benefits.
 Limited perquisites We provide very limited perquisites to our Named Executive Officers.
 Stock Ownership Guidelines We require our Named Executive Officers to hold a certain amount of the Company's Class A common stock.
 Prohibition on hedging, pledging and short sales We prohibit short sales, transactions in derivatives, hedging and pledging of our securities by our Named Executive Officers.
 Development of Peer Group We seek to align our Named Executive Officers' compensation so that it is competitive with our industry peers.
 Independent Compensation Committee Our Compensation Committee is comprised of 100% independent members.
 Independent compensation consultant The Compensation Committee has directly retained an independent compensation consultant.